-Top 15 Restaurants to try in Chiang Mai | Thaiger
+15 Chiang Mai restaurants that are locals' favourites

 Looking for delicious organic Thai food in a cosy atmosphere?
 If you answered yes, you must visit Ginger Farm Kitchen, where each dish has its own distinct flavour and taste.
 This is because the restaurant creates a farm-to-table concept by using organic and seasonal vegetables, as well as free-range eggs and meats from its own farm and local artisans.
 You can expect expertly prepared traditional northern Thai cuisine, from flavorful salads to aromatic northern Thai curry soups.
 Locals reviews that the grilled organic aubergine salad is a must.

 This restaurant has large windows and is rustically furnished, with plants strewn throughout.
-This restaurant is very popular among locals and visitors, so make reservations ahead of time because parking and tables fill up quickly.
+It’s very popular among locals and visitors, so make reservations ahead of time because parking and tables fill up quickly.

 2. Han Teung Chiang Mai